unicef/kindly/docs-website/docs/timeline.md

 2020:
   - Gitanjali Rao launches her proof-of-concept for Kindly, an AI-based, anti-cyberbullying service.
 Her initial work included a Natural Language Processing (NLP) model developed using Microsoft Azure's Language Understanding (LUIS) cloud-based engine.
 The data is manually reviewed and added to LUIS.
 The proof of concept includes an API, a Chrome Extension, and a standalone app.
-  - UNICEF profiles Gitanjali Rao in the Voices of Youth global community, where Gitanjali blogs about Internet safety, protection against discrimination, and protection against cyberbullying.
+  - UNICEF <a href = "https://www.google.com/url?q=https://www.voicesofyouth.org/blog/future-internet-safety-reimagined&sa=D&source=docs&ust=1636499706053000&usg=AOvVaw1ABIoLrLJPwocJDeJ6NKFL"> profiles Gitanjali Rao</a> in the Voices of Youth global community, where Gitanjali blogs about Internet safety, protection against discrimination, and protection against cyberbullying.